pitt-crc/user-manual/docs/snippets/jupyter-hub.md

 ## **Summary**

-In addition to Jupyter notebook sessions via Open OnDemand, CRC also hosts the functionality for the multi-user equivalent [Jupyter Hub](https://jupyter.org/hub).
+In addition to Jupyter notebook sessions via Open OnDemand, CRCD also hosts the functionality for the multi-user equivalent [Jupyter Hub](https://jupyter.org/hub).

 [**Log in to Jupyter Hub**](https://hub.crc.pitt.edu)